D.O. (entertainer): 2016–2020: Lead roles, recognition and military service

-Military Service
+Military service

-Later in May, D.O. was reported to be among the conscripted soldiers for July, to the surprise of many.
+In May 2019, D.O. was reported to be among the conscripted soldiers for July, to the surprise of many.
 Shortly after the news, he posted a handwritten letter on EXO's official fan club confirming and announcing his upcoming enlistment for South Korea's mandatory military service.
 He enlisted as an active duty soldier on July 1, 2019.
-On the same day, he released the single "That's Okay", a song that he co-wrote, through the SM Station project as a gift for his fans.
+On the same day, he released the single "That's Okay," a song that he co-wrote, through the SM Station project as a gift for his fans.
 After completing his training, he served at the Capital Mechanized Infantry Division (Fierce Tiger Division) as a food handler (kitchen police).

 In 2020, D.O. participated in the Taegeukgi (Korean Flag) Campaign for the 70th anniversary of Korean War and was cast in a commemorative rerun of the original military musical Return: The Promise of the Day, playing the role of young Seungho, marking it as his musical theater debut.
 A special run of the musical was broadcast live via Naver TV on June 10, 2020.
 Due to COVID-19 protocols, in-person performances were cancelled and shifted to online broadcast between September 24 to 26, 2020.

 During his service, Doh Kyung-soo also participated in Military Manpower Administration's "I Am Proud" campaign.
 He was also selected in the South Korea's Ministry of Justice awareness campaign against "Digital Sexual Exploitation".

 After taking his final military vacation leave in December 2020 without returning to his base in compliance with the army's protocols regarding the COVID-19 pandemic, D.O. was officially discharged on January 25, 2021.